 Road Trips can go one of two ways.
-They’re either easy and a breeze or they’re filled with bumps in the road that make you ready to call your trip quits early.
-After living full time on the road for the past two years, we’ve learned a few things that might help make your next trip a bit easier.
+They’re either smooth sailing or they’re filled with bumps in the road that make you ready to call your trip quits early.
+After living full time on the road for the past two years we’ve learned a few things that might help make your next trip a bit easier.

-We’ve had our fair share of “bad” days on the open road, but adding in these few apps to your “tool bag” will help minimize your stress and struggle.
+We’ve had our fair share of “bad” days on the open road, but adding these apps to your tool bag will help minimize your stress and struggle.
 Not everyone has the same traveling style or preferences, but everyone does have the same need for a place to sleep, a spot to fill up and dump your rig, and a little bit of all the other stuff in between.

-We have found some really awesome free camping spots on this app, and it’s great to read other people’s comments before taking the time to go to the camp spot.
+We have found some really awesome free camping spots on this app, and it’s great to read other people’s comments before searching for a campsite.

 Once you have the app downloaded on your phone, find a spot that you want to go and click on the location.
 Scroll down to the bottom of the page and click on “view in mapping app.”
 We just found this, and it’s saved us even that much more time in getting to our camp spot.